smpotdar/smpotdar.github.io/_projects/cv_4.md

 img: /assets/img/3dr_rgb_thumbnail.gif
 ---

-In this project we implemented two different methods i.e. the 8-point alogithm and the 7-point alforithm to estimate the fundamental matrix from corresponding points in two images.
+In this project we implemented two different methods i.e. the 8-point algorithm and the 7-point algorithm to estimate the fundamental matrix from corresponding points in two images.
 Given the fun- damental matrix and calibrated intrinsics we computed the essential matrix and used it to compute a 3D metric reconstruction from 2D correspondences using triangulation.